Freedom of religion in Sri Lanka: Inter-religious relations

-The practice of Hinduism was allowed under Sinhalese kings since the Anuradhapura era.
+The practice of Hinduism was allowed under Sinhalese kings since the Anuradhapura era (though Mahayana Buddhism was banned by king Parakramabahu).
 Buddhist Sinhalese kings gave protection to Muslims fleeing from Portuguese persecution and to Catholics fleeing from persecution by the Dutch after having been defeated by the Portuguese.

 This coexistence has been marred by isolated incidents and attacks on religious places by Islamic extremist groups, Hindu extremist groups and a Buddhist extremist group.
 Several Hindu temples were attacked in the riots of 1983 in Colombo and South of Sri Lanka.
 While not acting on religious beliefs, the Sri Lankan air force air raided Hindu and Christian shrines during the Sri Lankan Civil War, with the belief that LTTE rebels had taken shelter there, with the Navaly church bombing being one notable controversial event.
-Two of the holiest sites for Buddhists in Sri Lanka, the Sri Maha Bodhi Tree and the Temple of the Tooth, were attacked and bombed by the secularist LTTE.
+Two of the holiest sites for Buddhists in Sri Lanka, the Jaya Sri Maha Bodhi Tree and the Temple of the Tooth, were attacked and bombed by the secularist LTTE.
 The LTTE also attacked several Muslim mosques in the North-Eastern parts of the country.

-At times, some local police and government officials have appeared to be acting in concert with Buddhist nationalist organizations.
-In 2013, several non-governmental organisations alleged that government officials provided assistance, or at least tacitly supported the actions of societal groups targeting religious minorities.
+During 2022, the National Christian Evangelical Alliance of Sri Lanka (NCEASL), noted that Christian groups reported that police were complicit in harassing religious minorities and their places of worship, often siding with the local majority religious community.
+In particular, police will often criticise pastors for holding worship services, rather than investigate threats made against them.
+In the same year, authorities allowed the breaking of a court order in order to construct a new Buddhist stupa in Kurunthoormalai at the site of the ruins of the Athi Ayyanar Hindu Temple.